-The Success of Govt’s Proposed Tele-Mental Health Program Will Depend Entirely on Execution
+The Success of Govt’s Proposed Tele‑Mental Health Program Will Depend Entirely on Execution

 Given that the budget was announced just yesterday, the promises will no doubt take time to come to fruition.
 While it may be pessimistic to believe that it’ll necessarily fail or be replete with a colossal number of discrepancies, it’s also important to bear in mind that the battle against poor mental healthcare is far from won.
 The citizenry being aware, and in pursuit of accountability, could turn out to be a helpful way to pave the path for a robust mental healthcare infrastructure accessible to people across different socio-economic strata.

-“…it is refreshing to see an effort being made to democratize mental healthcare access using technology that’s not a bot,” as Goswami concluded.
-“The mental health community will hope that this project will draw upon the wisdom of experts, including people with lived experience from the most marginalized communities and across linguistic groups, so that safety and dignity are built into the user experience.”
+“…it is refreshing to see an effort being made to democratize mental healthcare access using technology that’s not a bot,” Goswami concluded, adding: “The mental health community will hope that this project will draw upon the wisdom of experts, including people with lived experience from the most marginalized communities and across linguistic groups, so that safety and dignity are built into the user experience.”